 Maximizing fan engagement and exposure was only one piece of the puzzle though.
 The ability to record fan data through AE’s social login was key.

 AE’s login provided accurate, real-time data that helped the marketing team to understand the contest’s entrants.
 And this is data that they continued to use for future email marketing and campaigns!

 Sure, you can track your own fan data using spreadsheets and docs.
 But what digital marketer actually has time for that?

-Find out what it’s like to promote your music online with the right tool – get started with AE today!
+Find out what it’s like to promote your music online with the right tool – explore our pricing!